PrimeAcademy/software-installs/install-postgres-postico.md

 ## Installing Postgres

-1. Open a terminal and run this command: `$ brew install postgres`
+1. Open a terminal and run this command: `brew install postgres`

 ### Starting/Stopping Postgres (Option 1 of 2)

 If you have installed Postgres with Homebrew, you can use the built-in Brew Services commands to start/stop the server as below:

-- Stop the server: `$ brew services stop postgresql`
+- Stop the server: `brew services stop postgresql`
-- Start the server: `$ brew services start postgresql`
+- Start the server: `brew services start postgresql`
-- See what is running: `$ brew services list`
+- See what is running: `brew services list`

 ### Starting/Stopping Postgres (Option 2 of 2)

 This method gives you a log of errors like node does.
 As the server receives requests and runs queries, it will give you output in the terminal.

-- In your terminal, run: `$ postgres -D /usr/local/var/postgres` to start Postgres using the specified file location as a data directory
+- In your terminal, run: `postgres -D /usr/local/var/postgres` to start Postgres using the specified file location as a data directory
 - To **stop** Postgres, press the control and C keys at the same time